Candida Martinelli's Italophile Site

 All this bad feeling gave the junior side of the de'

 Medici family an opportunity.
-They saw that they could finally
+They saw that they had a good

 take control of the family empire.